Application

 Observations

-The constraining data must be organized into an points object and selected in the dialogue.
+The constraining data must be organized into a points object and selected in the dialogue.
 Creating or adding vertices to a Points object is done with P + left-click in the ANALYST viewport.

 _images/observations.png